-Okay.
 Red-eye gravy is a completely Southern dish.
-The way I see it, they took the country ham which was basically a salted pork and fried it up.
+They took the country ham which was basically a salted pork and fried it up.
 Then they added leftover coffee to the pan to make a gravy.
-Both of these ingredients were pretty cheap back in the day.
-You could dip your stale bread or biscuits in them and give them a new life for your meail.
+Both ingredients were pretty cheap back in the day.
+You could dip your stale bread or biscuits in them and give them a new life for your meal.
 Talk about cheap eats!

 You cannot look at that bowl of yum without drooling.
 I know you’re drooling.
 I’m drooling!!
 The tender beef, the creamy masa polenta, and the rich red-eye gravy all party in your mouth.
 You will wish you HAD picked up a second pack of those thick ribs to have leftovers.
 Because you’re not going to have any leftovers if you don’t.

-You see what I mean?
+You see what I mean about the gravy?
 That coffee rich gravy just brings it all together.
 It wraps it’s red-eye goodness around everything in the bowl making sure you get some in every bite.
 My only regret is not having more of it!

 - 2 pounds short ribs

 - 2 Java House Cold Brew Ethiopian liquid pods